Fuel Greater Customer Lifetime Value in Travel Marketing

 This is why omnichannel is much more than a marketing buzzword.
 It’s the new standard for success in digital commerce, especially when it comes to retaining your customers.
 Adopting an omnichannel strategy is essential for building long-lasting customer connections.

 Unsure where you can start with your omnichannel campaigns?
-Here are six quick and easy tactics to build greater customer lifetime value in travel and hospitality:
+Here are six quick and easy tactics for hospitality marketing in the hospitality industry to build greater customer lifetime value: